-National Women's Soccer League players pause mid-match, stand in solidarity in first match back following postponement
+National Women's Soccer League players pause mid-match in act of solidarity following allegations of sexual misconduct

 "The damage to my self-confidence and how I saw myself and how I approach life, it seeps into every part of your livelihood," Farrelly told NBC.

-"There is a lot of loss that comes with that and things I will not get back and I think when we can tap into the emotional impact of just showing up to try and be your authentic self, it really can hit home for lot of people because it's bigger than the sport.
+"There is a lot of loss that comes with that and things I will not get back and I think when we can tap into the emotional impact of just showing up to try and be your authentic self, it really can hit home for alot of people because it's bigger than the sport.
 This is about safety in our own lives and our bodies and the players deserve that.
 We all deserve that.
 And that's something that we will fight for."